rameshbaboov/P2_TRAFFIC_SIGN_IDENTIFIER/Readme.md

 ## Rubric Points
-### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
+#### Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

-### Data Set Summary & Exploration
+Here I have considered all the RUBRIC points and given comments/explanations for each of these points)

 ### Data Set Summary & Exploration

 #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.